hariom454/Django/README.md

 **pip install requirements.txt**

 ## How to run this project

-Just follow these basisc steps
+Create a media directory inside Detail folder for storing the poster Just follow these basisc steps
 - Open cmd or terminal in project's root directory
 - run python manage.py migrate